-Perfect for family dinners or entertaining friends, this Instant Pot pot roast with balsamic vinegar and Dijon mustard sauce is heaven on a plate.
+Perfect for family dinners or entertaining friends, this Instant Pot balsamic pot roast with Dijon mustard sauce is heaven on a plate.
 Served with creamy potatoes and carrots for a delicious meal.

 4 lb (1.8 kg) chuck roast

 Kosher salt & freshly ground black pepper, to taste

 1 large yellow onion, chopped

 5 sprigs fresh thyme